 Normal changes in total sleep and percentage of REM sleep over time

-A century ago, before widespread artificial lighting, we slept longer during the winter when the days are short and nights are long, sometimes spending 10, 11, 12 or more hours in bed.
-There are widespread historical records showing normal sleep a century or more ago during the winter was more biphasic, with two blocks of sleep separated by two or more hours of wakefulness in the middle of the night.
-Today this is sometimes called the "first sleep, second sleep" phenomenon.
+A century ago, before widespread artificial lighting, we tended to stay longer in bed during winter when the days are short and nights are long, sometimes spending 10, 11, 12 or more hours in bed.
+There are widespread historical records showing normal sleep a century or more ago during winter was more biphasic, with two blocks of sleep separated by two or more hours of wakefulness in the middle of the night.
+Today this is sometimes called the “first sleep, second sleep” phenomenon.

 Back then, people might sleep for four solid hours, wake up for two or more hours, then fall back asleep again until morning.
 The wakeful period in the middle of the night was called “the watch” or watchful sleep period.
 This was generally described as a period of quietness and peacefulness, almost like a meditative state.